Log Burner with fire inside and basket of kiln-dried logs next to it

 Need a reliable source of kiln-dried logs for your log burner?

-Love Logs deliver manageable quantities of British kiln-dried logs everywhere in the UK and it's free to most postcodes when you spend over £30.
+Love Logs are certified Ready to Burn and deliver manageable quantities of British kiln dried logs everywhere in the UK, with free delivery to most postcodes when you spend over £30.

 Found this useful?